-The two different types of membership in DAO are token-based and share-based models.
+The two types of membership in decentralized autonomous organizations are token-based and share-based models.

 Entirely permissionless.
 Under the token-based membership model, the DAO governance tokens are acquired through decentralized exchanges, while you can acquire a few others by providing liquidity and proof of work.
 These tokens provide voting rights.
 This membership type is generally used to regulate large-scale decentralized protocols and tokens.

 Share-based memberships are more permissioned.
-A potential member can submit a proposal that can offer a tribute in tokens or work.
+A potential member can submit a proposal offering a tribute in tokens or work.
 Shares signify direct voting and ownership power.
 Members are free to leave and keep their proportionate share of the treasury.

-This type applies more to human-centric organizations involving charity, worker collectives, and investment clubs.
+This type applies to human-centric organizations involving charities, worker collectives, and investment clubs.
 It’s also possible to manage protocols and tokens.

 Talk to our experts to build your own DAO.

-Governance of DAO is based on completely automated self-enforcing protocols .i.e smart contracts.
+Governance of decentralized autonomous organization is based on automated self-enforcing protocols, .i.e smart contracts.
 The governance can be either on-chain governance or off-chain governance.
 On-chain governance is carried out through a sequence of proposals that members vote on via the blockchain, and having more governance tokens often translates to having more voting power.

 The voters usually play a huge role in governance in addition to smart contracts, and voting rights are confined to the members who own governance tokens.
 The memberships can be exchanged using a crypto-wallet.
-Inactive voters are a governance challenge that prompted the delegation of voting powers to other parties.
+Inactive voters are a governance challenge that prompted voting power delegation to other parties.